Jimk72/Icarus_Mods/README.md

 9/4/22 Added new mods:
 Have been working in blender to customize the 3d models in game.

-Custom_Puck_Light
+Custom_Puck_Lights

-This is a new Item I created that is half the wall light.
-Edited it in Blender and made it smaller like a LED puck light.
-It is free to craft from the player.
+These are new Items I created that are LED Lights and require no power.
+They are custom edited Models and BP.
+Contains a Wall Puck light, Ceiling light and a floor light.
+I changed these to a Workshop Item instead of craftable.
+It replaces the Meta Oxygen Gel with a Crate of 4 of each lights and a usable crate.
 Sometimes its nice to just put a light on things :)

 Mini_Generator